 At the moment in my wallet, my personal favourite frequent flyer credit cards are the AMEX Platinum Charge Card and the Woolworths Everyday Rewards MasterCard.
 But these suit my personal situation as I have good points balances across a number of frequent flyer programs.

-People should choose credit cards which has a high points earning rate, and which can be transferred later at a reasonable ratio into multiple airline programs at a time of your choosing.
+People should choose a credit cards with a high points earn rate, and which can be transferred later at a reasonable ratio into multiple airline programs at a time of your choosing.
 This allows you to take advantage of any bonus airline offers (such as the recent 15% bonus for Virgin Velocity), allows you to transfer points to an airline which has a sweet spot to your destination and allows you to transfer points to an airline which has seats.
 All this can be pretty complex.